Eliot Goldthorp: College career

 In May 2021, Goldthorp signed to play collegiate soccer in the United States at Old Dominion University.
 In his freshman season, Goldthrop made 13 appearances, scoring four goals, and providing two assists, leading the team in total points.
 After his freshman season, he transferred to Hofstra University.
 During his first year at Hofstra he made 21 appearances, scoring 17 goals.
 He helped Hosftra qualify for the 2022 NCAA Division I men's soccer tournament.
 There, he scored twice for the Pride before they were eliminated in the first round.

 During the 2022 college offseason, he played for the Des Moines Menace in USL League Two making 12 appearances, scoring nine goals and providing two assists.

 Professional career

 In December 2023, he was drafted by the Vancouver Whitecaps FC of Major League Soccer.
 In March 2024, he signed with the second team, Whitecaps FC 2, in MLS Next Pro.
 During the 2024 season, he twice signed short-term loans with the first team.
 In August 2024, he made his debut for the first team as a late substitute in a 3–1 victory over Tijuana in the Leagues Cup.

 On 10 December 2024, Goldthorp joined Lexington SC ahead of their debut season in the USL Championship.
 On 6 June 2025, he joined FC Tulsa on loan for the remainder of the season.

+In January 2026, he signed a one-year contract, with an option for 2027, with the Pittsburgh Riverhounds in the USL Championship.